Cotton Club

-At its prime, the Cotton Club served as a hip meeting spot, with regular "Celebrity Nights" on Sundays featuring guests such as Jimmy Durante, George Gershwin, Sophie Tucker, Paul Robeson, Al Jolson, Mae West, Richard Rodgers, Irving Berlin, Eddie Cantor, Fanny Brice, Langston Hughes, Judy Garland, Moss Hart, and Jimmy Walker, among others.
+In its prime, the Cotton Club served as a hip meeting spot, with regular "Celebrity Nights" on Sundays featuring guests including Jimmy Durante, George Gershwin, Sophie Tucker, Paul Robeson, Al Jolson, Mae West, Richard Rodgers, Irving Berlin, Eddie Cantor, Fanny Brice, Langston Hughes, Judy Garland, Moss Hart, and Jimmy Walker.

 History

 In 1920, heavyweight boxing champion Jack Johnson rented the upper floor of the building on the corner of 142nd Street and Lenox Avenue in the heart of Harlem and opened an intimate supper club called the Club Deluxe.
-Owney Madden, a prominent bootlegger and gangster, took over the club after his release from Sing Sing in 1923 and changed its name to the Cotton Club.
+Owney Madden, a prominent bootlegger and gangster, acquired the club following his release from Sing Sing Correctional Facility in 1923, and the venue's name was changed to the Cotton Club.
 The two arranged a deal that allowed Johnson to remain the club's manager.
 Madden "used the Cotton Club as an outlet to sell his #1 beer to the prohibition crowd".

 When the club closed briefly in 1925 for selling liquor, it soon reopened without interference from the police.
-An extensive drink list continued to be available on the Cotton Club menu and sold to white guests following the shut down.
+An extensive drink list continued to be available on the Cotton Club menu and sold to white guests following the shutdown.
 Herman Stark then became the stage manager.
 Harlem producer Leonard Harper directed the first two of three opening night floor-shows at the new venue.

 The Cotton Club was a whites-only establishment with rare exceptions for black celebrities such as Ethel Waters and Bill Robinson.
 It reproduced the racist imagery of the era, often depicting black people as savages in exotic jungles or as "darkies" in the plantation South.
 A 1938 menu included this imagery, with illustrations done by Julian Harrison, showing naked black men and women dancing around a drum in the jungle.
 Tribal mask illustrations make up the border of the menu.

 The club imposed a subtler color line on the chorus girls, whom the club presented in skimpy outfits.
-They were expected to be "tall, tan, and terrific," which meant they had to be at least 5'6" tall, light-skinned, and under 21 years of age.
+They were expected to be "tall, tan, and terrific", which meant they had to be at least 5'6" tall, light-skinned, and under 21 years of age.
 The male dancers', the Cotton Club Boys, skin colors were more varied.
 "Black performers did not mix with the club's clientele, and after the show many of them went next door to the basement of the superintendent at 646 Lenox, where they imbibed corn whiskey, peach brandy, and marijuana."

 Ellington was expected to write "jungle music" for a white audience; Ellington's contributions to the Cotton Club were priceless, as described in this 1937 New York Times excerpt: "So long may the empirical Duke and his music making roosters reign—and long may the Cotton Club continue to remember that it came down from Harlem".
-Entrance was expensive for customers, and it included a two dollar minimum cover fee on weekdays for food and drink, so the performers were well-compensated.
+Entrance was expensive for customers, and it included a two-dollar minimum cover fee on weekdays for food and drink, so the performers were well compensated.